talentran/Mod-3-PROJECT---What-you-wanna-eat/README.md

 ##This is the idea of the app:

 We already have an [API for dishes](https://food-api-c4eu.onrender.com/), including the dish name, its country, and the main ingredients.
+[Link GitHub](https://github.com/talentran/Make-An-API).

 Create two input fields for users to fill in, including "Ingredients" and "Country".
 Also, include a submit button.
 Users can fill in one or both fields before submitting.